Judy Shelton doesn’t have the votes for confirmation to Federal Reserve, leading Senate Republican says

 George Selgin, director of the Cato Institute’s Center for Monetary and Financial Alternatives, said that based on Thune’s comments, Shelton’s candidacy hasn’t been definitively ruled out, and it isn’t entirely clear which other Senate Republicans wouldn’t vote to confirm her.

-Rather, Selgin said that Thune’s remarks underscore a broader message.
+Rather, Selgin said that Thune’s remarks underscore a broader message about politics and the administration.

 “There are always people who, in principle, could still be on the fence, but they’re sending a strong signal that it’s going to be a real uphill battle at this point,” Selgin said.
 “It isn’t quite over, but it’s a strong signal that it’s going to be a knockdown, drag-down fight and that the costs to the Republicans would be very high, without any guarantee of prevailing.”